pablo17sanchez/.NetCoreRabbitMqMicrosServices/README.md

-# This is an examen of rabbit mq With microservices and .net core 3.1
+# This is an sample of rabbit mq With microservices and .net core 3.1